nyusterndatabootcamp/book/data-mentality.md

 ## Thinking about data

 It's not that we have no lives or anything, but we think about data all the time.
-If we see an interesting graphic in *The Economist* -- or the *Wall Street Journal*, or the *New York Times* -- it triggers a series of questions.
+If we see an interesting graphic in *The Economist* -- the *Wall Street Journal*, the *New York Times*, the *FT* -- it triggers a series of questions.

 * What did we learn from the graph?
 * What else would we like to know?